 - a.
 The GEC will work with the appropriate faculty committee and/or administrative office to ensure the continuation, assessment, and evolution of the general education program.
 The GEC will review the results of general education assessment to determine if any modifications need to be made in the general education philosophy and curriculum and make recommendations, if necessary, to the Academic Council. - b.
 Procedure for Existing Course Departments desiring existing courses to be part of the general education program shall submit a proposal to the GEC for review.
 The committee will determine if the course complies with the parameters of the general education philosophy and curriculum.
 If it does comply, a recommendation will be sent to Academic Council to add the course to the general education curriculum.
 If the course does not comply, the GEC will inform the initiating department in writing explaining why the course did not comply.
-The department may resubmit the proposal after suggested modifications have been made. - c.
+The department may resubmit the proposal after suggested modifications have been made.

+- c.
 Procedure for a New Course Request or Course Revision Request A general education proposal for a new course request or a course that needs revision would be processed as follows: - The course revision or new course request form would be submitted first to the Teacher Education Council (if applicable) or to the Curriculum Committee.
 The request that the course be considered as a general education requirement should be clearly marked and supported with documentation (memo) attached to the revision or add form.
 (The request for general education approval would not be considered by any committee except the General Education Council.) - After action by the appropriate committee(s), the forms and general education proposal would be forward to the GEC. - The GEC will attach its recommendation to the forms and forward all to the Academic Council.
 If the course does not comply with general education policy, the GEC will inform the initiating department in writing explaining why the course did not comply. - d.
-Individuals teaching general education courses offered during the fall and/or spring semester must complete the general education course inventory form every two years.
-Individuals teaching general education courses during interims, summer semester, using IETV, or online must complete the general education course inventory form each time the course is offered.

-- Chairs of departments will be responsible for assisting instructors hired in either part-time or temporary positions to complete the general education course inventory form. - e.
-The GEC will work with departments to ensure that students have a full range of alternative means to demonstrate proficiency in required general education courses. - f.
+The GEC will work with departments to ensure that students have a full range of alternative means to demonstrate proficiency in required general education courses. - e.
 In order for official business to be conducted by the GEC, at least 60% of its faculty membership must be present.
 Any alterations (additions, deletions, modifications, etc.) in the general education philosophy or curriculum must be approved by at least 75% of the members present in an official business meeting.

-The Associate Dean of the School of Graduate and University Studies will serve as the chairperson; the chairperson is a nonvoting member of the GEC.
+The Dean of Instruction will serve as the chairperson; the chairperson is a nonvoting member of the GEC.
 The composition of the membership is: